How To Overcome Higher Interest Rates As A Buyer

 Here are some ideas and tactics for buying a home in today’s market:

-- With less demand, it’s more of a buyer’s market so up your negotiation tactics and take advantage of not feeling rushed in this market to beat out other buyers.
+- Things have slowed down as compared to recent years, market is a little better for buyers, so up your negotiation tactics and take advantage of not feeling rushed in this market to beat out other buyers.
 You might be able to negotiate a lower price, agree to some concessions from the seller (such as paying for your closing costs), negotiate an inspection and even the seller doing repairs.
 We haven’t seen terms like these for buyers in YEARS.

 - Getting into the market now can be a plus since you’ll avoid bidding wars and competing with more buyers.
 If you are waiting until interest rates decline to buy a home, so are many other people.
 But, you can outsmart them by buying before rates drop and being able to negotiate better terms before demand increases.
 Plus, you could possibly refinance if and when rates do lower.